Learning Center

 Implement the new process or method

 After drawing conclusions from the data and deciding that the new approach will be successful, it’s time to act.
-Remember the plan-do-check-act cycle is an iterative process.
-You may need to start over with a new plan if you haven’t found a satisfactory solution.
+Remember the plan-do-check-act cycle is an iterative process, and the act phase involves implementing successful changes broadly or revisiting earlier phases if results were unsatisfactory.

 Regardless of the outcome, the information you have extracted from the testing process can be recorded and applied to your continuous improvement processes, bringing you back to the beginning of the PDCA cycle.